caporaso-lab/q2-books/q2-metagenomics/book/02-read-analysis.md

-# Reads Analysis (Chloe)
+# Reads Analysis

 This section of the tutorial focuses on obtaining and analyzing reads.
 We will taxonomically annotate the reads and investigate relevant diversity and differential abundance methods.
 However, we are not able to functionally annotate reads that will have to wait for a later step!

 ## Read Taxonomic Annotation
 With metagenomic data, our first step of our analysis is to run Kraken.